infiniteluke/dub-step/README.md

 [Kent Dodds'](github.com/kentcdodds) work on [downshift 🏎](https://github.com/paypal/downshift/) heavily inspired this package.
 You may even notice some copy pasta in the README 😏.

+This package is also inspired by work I rubber-ducked with [flip](https://github.com/flipactual/) for managing focus in a TV Shelf UI.

 Much of the swipe code was lifted from [react-slick](https://github.com/akiran/react-slick/) by [akiran](https://github.com/akiran) a very solid solution for swipe friently carousels.

 There is no lack of carousel libraries out there.
 Many of which I looked at while writting this package.
 I hope dub-step represents a move towards an unopinionated solution that enables design and development to work together not against each other.